hasura/kubeformation/docs/providers/aks.md

 ```

 Note:
-- nodePool name should only contain `[a-z0-9]` and start with and must start with a
+- nodePool name should only contain `[a-z0-9]` and must start with a
   lowercase letter

 ## Step 1 - Generate ARM template